Hello New Reader!

 🚴♀️ I want to go on a Big Adventure

 Depending on where you are on the Crazy Dream to Actually Happening scale, there's lots here to help out.
 Have a look at Big Adventures for some of the things I've done.
+Or, again, that main Adventures page for what I've done and what I'm up to right now.
 The Practical Advice section can help with the nuts and bolts of specific expeditions.

 🤠 I want to Mix Adventure with Making a Living

 So you want to be Indiana Jones, huh?
 (Actually, you can learn a lot from him!)
 Check out some Interviews I've done with people who combine adventure and a career.
 Also 3 Business Models for Adventurers is definitely worth a read.

 Although I'm up for pretty much anything on the adventures front, I mostly cover mountains and cycling.
 Or, at least, the bulk of my trips seem to involve walking, camping, mountaineering, via ferrata or that sort of thing.
 Cycle touring is, in my humble opinion, the best way to travel and I've been doing it since teenage family holidays (I know, weird family).